-As Texas natives, we love it when a couple reaches out to plan an elopement in our home state.
-With its wildflowers, gorgeous landscapes, wineries, impossibly starry nights, and ridiculously good tacos, Texas is incredible for a million reasons and makes for the perfect spot for your adventurous elopement or micro wedding.
+As adventure elopement photographers and Texas locals, we love it when a couple reaches out to plan an elopement in our home state.
+With its wildflowers, desert landscapes, wineries, impossibly starry nights, and surprise mountains, Texas is incredible for a million reasons and makes for the perfect spot for your adventurous elopement or micro wedding.

 Texas is pretty laid back when it comes to the elopement process, but there are definitely some things you’ll want to consider and add to your to-do list if you’re considering an adventure elopement in Texas.